Bilalh/c_red_black_tree/README.md

 # Red Black Tree in C

-## Requeiments:
+## Requirements:

-Tested on MacOS 10.10 and Ubuntu 16.04 using `clang`.
+Tested on Ubuntu 16.04 and MacOS 10.10 using `clang`.

 ## Usage